tangshuang/.datamanager.js/README.md

   host: '',
   expires: 10*1000,
   debug: false,
+  storage: 'sessionStorage', // which storage driver to use, default 'sessionStorage', options: localStorage, sessionStorage, object
 }
 ```

 It means all components will use this options when they initialize.

 Notice: if you use `config` after a initailiztion, you will find the previous instances have no change, and the behind instances will use new config.
+However, it is recommended to use `config()` before all using.

 ### intercept(interceptor)